beetbox/beets/docs/plugins/index.rst

 * :doc:`rdm`: Randomly choose albums and tracks from your library.
 * :doc:`fuzzy_search`: Search albums and tracks with fuzzy string matching.
 * :doc:`mbcollection`: Maintain your MusicBrainz collection list.
-* :doc:`ihate`: Skip by defined patterns things you hate during import process.
+* :doc:`ihate`: Automatically skip albums and tracks during the import process.
 * :doc:`bpd`: A music player for your beets library that emulates `MPD`_ and is compatible with `MPD clients`_.
-* :doc:`convert`: Converts parts of your collection to an external directory
+* :doc:`convert`: Transcode music and embed album art while exporting to a different directory.
 * :doc:`info`: Print music files' tags to the console.

 .. _MPD: http://mpd.wikia.com/